webdigga/react-telegraph-test/README.md

 ```
 Scenario: Show comments
-	Given that I access the single post page
+	Given that I access the homepage
-	Then the post page should return the associated comments
+	Then the home page should return comments
 	And each comment should show the username
 	And each comment should show the date of the comment
 	And each comment should show the comment body